deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 ## Module and extension relation

-Please keep in mind that extension packages are still needed, as extension provide GraphQL schema that will be exposed to GraphQL clients.
+Please keep in mind that extension packages are still needed, as extensions provide GraphQL schema that will be exposed to GraphQL clients.
 So now, the 2 things need to be provided:

 - extension which is an "interface" for a particular feature
 - module which is an "implementation" of that feature

-## Configuring module
+## Configuring a module

-In order to enable a module in Falcon Server you need to add its configuration into `config.json` file under `"modules"` section.
+In order to enable a module in Falcon Server, you need to add its configuration into `config.json` file under the `"modules"` section.

 ```json
 {